-High performance energy efficient buildings are important, regardless of their size or intended purpose, because they have low energy costs, increased comfort, and exceptional standards for health and safety.
-AHFC offers financing programs, conducts research, and provides information and technical assistance for non-residential buildings to help promote a sustainable built environment in Alaska.
+High performance energy efficient buildings are important because they have low energy costs and exceptional standards for health and safety.
+Alaska Housing offers financing programs, conducts research, and provides information and technical assistance for non-residential buildings to help promote a sustainable built environment in Alaska.

-This section contains valuable information to help facility owners, managers, and others interested complete successful energy efficiency projects and implement cost-saving measures through fine-tuning operations and maintenance practices.
+This section contains valuable information to help facility owners, managers, and others complete successful energy efficiency projects and implement cost-saving measures through fine tuning operations and maintenance practices.

-- Strategic Energy Management Practices Guide – Outlines each step of the energy efficiency retrofit process from basic benchmarking to energy auditing to project financing.
+- The Strategic Energy Management Practices Guide outlines each step of the energy efficiency retrofit process from basic benchmarking and energy auditing to project financing.

-- Visit Reports, Publications and Resources for access to all the energy audits and other public and commercial facility resources.
+- Reports, Publications and Resources provides access to all the energy audits and other public and commercial facility resources.

-AHFC has developed a variety of tools to further advance the built environment in Alaska and assist facility owners and managers implement energy efficiency projects.
+Alaska Housing has developed a variety of tools to further advance the built environment in Alaska and assist facility owners and managers in implementing energy efficiency projects.